 More Roasted Vegetable Recipes

-If you enjoyed these delicious Brussels Sprouts, I would love for you to leave a comment below.
+If you enjoyed this recipe for Roasted Brussels Sprouts, I would love for you to leave a comment below.

 - 2 teaspoons honey or maple syrup

-- Clean brussels sprouts by rinsing in water and removing any leaves with brown spots.
+- Clean Brussels sprouts by rinsing in water and removing any leaves with brown spots.
 Dry with paper towels or drain well.
-Slice brussels sprouts in half.
+Slice the Brussels sprouts in half.